 Harnessing the power of stem cells can trigger your body’s healing process naturally.
-At Next Step Orthopedics in McKinney, Texas, Dominique Nickson, MD, offers innovative treatments like bone marrow aspirate concentrate (BMAC) to heal men and women naturally.
-To see if BMAC can relieve your pain or discomfort, call Next Step Orthopedics or schedule an appointment online today.
+At Next Step Orthopedics in McKinney, Texas, Dominique Nickson, MD, offers innovative treatments like bone marrow aspirate concentrate (BMAC) to optimize your healing.
+To see if BMAC can relieve your pain or discomfort, call Next Step Orthopedics or schedule an appointment online today.request an appointment

 Bone marrow aspirate concentrate (BMAC) is a type of regenerative medicine using stem cells harvested from your bone marrow.
 Stem cells are nature’s natural building blocks that help heal your bones, cartilage, and ligaments.
 You also find these cells in peripheral blood and adipose tissue.